 Vintage Playsuits with Skirts

 Almost all playsuits came with a matching overskirt.
-It would be worn over the shorts to look like a dress.
-It could be button-down like a shirtwaist dress skirt, but was usually wraparound in a variety of styles.
+It would be worn over the shorts to look like a dress, or it could be button-down like a shirtwaist dress skirt, but it was usually wraparound in a variety of styles.
 To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or a simple A-line.

 The skirt was usually longer than the shorts, between low thigh and above-knee length depending on the age and modesty level of the wearer.
 The removable skirt allowed women to wear the outfit out in public like a dress, but take it off for sports or beachwear.
 Shorts were still too revealing to be worn in public settings such as to the movies or to lunch with friends.

 The 1940s jumper shortall had longer straps and a shorter bib front that required wearing a shirt underneath.
-Denim, twill, or heavy cotton were ideal fabrics for shortalls and jumper shorts.
+Denim, twill, and heavy cotton were ideal fabrics for shortalls and jumper shorts.
 They resembled overalls more than playsuits, however by the ’50s, the true jumpsuit was in play.

 The 1950s jumpsuit was a one-piece knee length pant and top combination suit.
 They could have straps like playsuits or overalls, but the halter top and button down sleeveless shirt were also good options.
 Most jumpsuits were worn without a shirt underneath, however that was certainly an option.
 Jumpsuits usually had matching belts and side pockets, too.
 In this way, they resembled ’40s work clothes and Land Army uniforms – but now in a more stylish summer fashion.

 Some pants and tops were sold as matching sets so that they looked like a jumpsuit.
 This made them much more convenient when visiting the restroom.